seravee08/Hierarchical-Link-Selection-for-Disambiguation-/README.md

 The OpenCV library should be compiled from source with contrib and VTK enabled for VIZ.
 If you would like to use the bilateral filter (http://www.robots.ox.ac.uk/~tvg/publications/2016/matching.pdf), you can refer to this site (https://sites.google.com/site/adscsfm/home/aligning-images-in-the-wild/code).

+The path to VisualSFM executable should be set properly to run the programs.
+The program can run with feature matchings only.
+If you enable the display mode, .sift files and image files will also be needed.
+The sift file and maching file format are compatible with VisualSFM.